Symptoms of COVID-19: Overview

 Some less common symptoms of COVID-19 can be relatively non-specific; however the most common symptoms are fever, dry cough, and loss of taste and smell.
 Among those who develop symptoms, approximately one in five may become more seriously ill and have difficulty in breathing.
 Emergency symptoms include difficulty in breathing, persistent chest pain or pressure, sudden confusion, loss of mobility and speech, and bluish face or lips; immediate medical attention is advised if these symptoms are present.
 Further development of the disease can lead to complications including pneumonia, acute respiratory distress syndrome, sepsis, septic shock, and kidney failure.

 Some symptoms usually appear sooner than others, with deterioration usually developing in the second week.
-In August 2020, scientists at the University of Southern California reported the "likely" order of initial symptoms of the COVID-19 disease as a fever followed by a cough and muscle pain, and that nausea and vomiting usually appear before diarrhea.
+In August 2020, scientists at the University of Southern California reported the "likely" order of initial symptoms of the COVID-19 disease as a fever followed by a cough, then sore throat, muscle pain, or headache, followed by nausea, vomiting, and diarrhea.
 This contrasts with the most common path for influenza where it is common to develop a cough first and fever later.
 Impaired immunity in part drive disease progression after SARS-CoV-2 infection.
 While health agency guidelines tend to recommend isolating for 14 days while watching for symptoms to develop, there is limited evidence that symptoms may develop for some patients more than 14 days after initial exposure.